MFR6340/theenglishextension.org/young-world-1/unit-1:youandme.md

 <a href="https://www.bookdepository.com/Lonely-Planet-Kids-This-Is-My-World-Lonely-Planet-Kids/9781787012943?ref=grid-view&qid=1664279444882&sr=1-7" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1047548315" rel="nofollow">Buy on Orell Füssli</a>

+## Books on specific countries
+It's great to learn a little bit about a lot of countries, but it is also important to go deeper and learn more about just one place.

-## The Story of Ireland, by Brendan O’Brien
+### The Story of Ireland, by Brendan O’Brien

 <img src="https://imgur.com/6zAmwpH.png" width="25%" />

-It's great to learn a little bit about a lot of countries, but it is also important to go deeper and learn more about just one place.  summary here.
+ This book on Ireland does just that.

 <a href="https://www.bookdepository.com/Story-Ireland-Brendan-OBrien/9781847171849?ref=grid-view&qid=1665848988287&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1013487989" rel="nofollow">Buy on Orell Füssli</a>